 01 of 12

-Before allowing the pest control provider to enter your home, ask to see his or her identification, license, and certification, and check to ensure it is current.
-Almost every state requires that technicians be certified, and that they participate in annual training to keep the license current.
+Before allowing the pest control provider to enter your home, ask to see their identification, license, and certification, and check to ensure it is current.
+Almost every state requires that technicians be certified and that they participate in annual training to keep the license current.

 02 of 12

 Is the company bonded and insured?
 This can be important to both protect your property and protect against liability.
 Visit the company's website.
 Does it appear professional?
 Is it knowledgeable?
 Do its values correspond with your own?

 03 of 12

 The technician, or sales representative, should be knowledgeable enough to answer your pest control questions.
 There may be a question or two that he does not know off-hand, and, if so, he should be willing to say he will find out and let you know.
 It is better to hear an honest "I don't know, but I'll find out," than to be given wrong or made-up answers.

 When the technician comes to your door, their uniform and overall appearance should be clean and professional.
 The truck, equipment, and chemicals should also provide you with a secure feeling of professionalism.Continue to 5 of 12 below.

 05 of 12

 Before calling a pest control company, ask friends and neighbors for referrals.
 Check with your state pest control association, or visit the National Pest Management Association's (NPMA) website for a state-by-state list of providers.
 It is always wise to check any company with the Better Business Bureau.
 If you did not receive any personal recommendations, you may want to ask the provider for references—and follow up with calls to the customers provided.